WGS-TB/MLST/README.md

 The script will output some intermediate results for you to keep track.
 It will create a new folder in your current directory with name specified by `-o`.
 The folder contains a list of `sampleX_strainsAndProportions.csv` with sampleX corresponds a particular sample, and the csv file contains the strains and their proportions identified in sampleX.

 ## Instructions to run the allele diversity simulation
-1) The required scripts and files to run the simulation and to generate statistics, graphs are in the `simulation` folder.
+1) The required scripts and files to run the simulation are in the `alleleSimulation` folder in the `BorreliaPipeline` folder.

-2) You only have to run
+2) In the `alleleSimulation` folder, you only have to run
 ```
 python run_sim.py [-h] [-i NUMOFITER] [-f SIMULATIONRESULTFOLDER] [-c COVERAGE] [-b BOWTIE] [-s SAMTOOLS] [-a ART]
 ```
 `-i` specifies the number of simulations on each gene, default is 40. `-f` specifies the name of the folder to store the results, default is simulation_results. `-c` specifies the coverage to test on, default is 30. `-b` specifies the path to the folder containing `bowtie` and `bowtie-build` commands, default assumes that both commands are in user's bin folder. `-s` specifies the path to `samtools`, default assumes it's in your bin folder. `-a` specifies the path to `art_illumina`, default assumes that it's in the user's bin folder.
+In the results folder, it will contain .csv and .png files representing different statistics.

+## Regenerating plots for the paper

+1) A jupyter notebook to visualize the figures are in the `plot` folder under `BorreliaPipeline` folder.
+In the `plot` folder, just run `jupyter notebook` to start the notebook.